- Student consultations

 This is a significant issue in international academia.
 The department continues to offer ‘Hooke’ and ‘Titchmarsh’ fellowships from department funds (aiming for 6-8 per year in steady state), designed to offer greater opportunities for career progression: the researcher is not tied to a particular research project and is free to conduct their own research programme.
 The department continues to pursue further opportunities to offer such fellowships (via philanthropy, in partnership with colleges, and via fee income from a new taught programme).
 All such posts are advertised as being available on a part-time or job share basis.

-In 2016 Good Practice Committee ran an online survey of all staff, particularly exploring issues of ‘good practice’.
+In 2016 Equality, Diversity & Inclusion Committee ran an online survey of all staff, particularly exploring issues of ‘good practice’.
 Some of the issues raised were then explored in more detail in focus groups.

-Feedback received was considered by Good Practice Committee, senior managers within the Department, and others as applicable.
+Feedback received was considered by Equality, Diversity & Inclusion Committee, senior managers within the Department, and others as applicable.
 The following summarises some key actions which have been informed by the feedback.